ratazzi/yourpdf/README.md

   <img src="https://img.shields.io/badge/type-issue_tracker-orange" alt="Repo Type">
 </p>

 This repository serves as an issue tracker for YourPDF, a free browser-based PDF manipulation tool.
-The source code of YourPDF is not publicly available; this repository is solely for reporting bugs, suggesting features, and providing feedback.
+Here you can report bugs, suggest features, and provide feedback to help improve the application.

 ## 🌐 About YourPDF